-When human life is in danger, Jews stop and pay attention.
-In fact, we set aside Shabbat and virtually every other law not only when human life is clearly and certainly in danger, but also whenever there is a reasonable possibility that life is threatened.
-According to Mishnah Ta’anit, the Sages declared a day of communal fasting and prayer when only a tiny amount of wheat in Ashkelon had been ruined by shidafon, a dry, destructive wind, and another when two wolves — capable of killing children — were merely spotted in an inhabited area.
+It’s basic to our religious system that when human life is in danger, we stop and pay attention.
+This is true not only when human life is clearly and certainly in danger, but also whenever there is a reasonable possibility that life is in danger.
+We set aside Shabbat and virtually every other law in order to address even these possible dangers.
+Equally indicative of this religious attitude are the stories told in Mishna Ta’anit about the circumstances that prompted the Sages to declare days of communal fasting and prayer.
+On one occasion they declared a day of fasting because a tiny amount of wheat in Ashkelon had been ruined by shidafon, a dry, destructive wind.
+On another occasion they declared a communal fast when two wolves- capable of killing children – were merely spotted in an inhabited area.
+This is the way we live.
 When a real possibility of danger to life lurks, we don’t avert our eyes.
-As a matter of spiritual course, we take notice and consider how to respond.
-This is the way we live.
+As a matter of spiritual course, we take notice, and consider how to respond.

-1. Solidarity: In Genesis 41, Yosef accurately interprets Pharaoh’s dream about the upcoming years of plenty and years of famine, and then finds himself charged with the awesome responsibility of storing food during the good years so that it can be eaten in the bad ones.
-In the middle of that story, the Torah reports that “two sons were born to Yosef, before the years of famine came.”
-The Talmud asks: Why did the Torah specifically point out that the sons were born during the years of plenty?
-From Yosef’s behavior, the Talmud concludes, we learn that it is prohibited to engage in marital intimacy during years of famine.
+The first idea is SOLIDARITY.
+Back in the 41st chapter of Genesis, Yosef accurately interprets Pharaoh’s dream about the years of plenty and the years of famine that will come, and then finds himself charged with the awesome responsibility of storing food in the good years that would be eaten in the bad ones.
+In the middle of that story, we find the report that “two sons were born to Yosef, before the years of famine came”.
+The Talmud wonders about the significance of that last phrase.
+Why did the Torah specifically point out that the sons were born during the years of plenty?
+The Talmud then concludes – and this conclusion is codified into law with only with slight modifications – that we are to learn from Yosef’s behavior that it is prohibited to engage in marital intimacy during years of famine.
 There is a limitation on pleasure-taking during times of suffering.

-This conclusion is codified into Jewish law with only with slight modifications.
-Nonetheless, the medieval Tosafists challenged the Talmud’s analysis, pointing out that Yocheved, the daughter of Levi, was born just as Jacob and family were entering Egypt.
+The medieval Tosafists though challenged the Talmud’s analysis, pointing out that Yocheved the daughter of Levi was born just as Jacob and family were entering Egypt.
 Clearly, she must have been conceived during the years of famine!
-Many have offered answers to this question, but among the most compelling comes from a 19th-century thinker, Rabbi Baruch HaLevi Epstein.
-For Levi, a refugee fleeing famine in Canaan, there would have been no reason to refrain from marital relations, Epstein explains.
+And while many answers are offered to this question, one of the most compelling is the one given by a 19th century thinker, Rabbi Boruch HaLevi Epstein.
+There would have no purpose in Levi’s refraining from marital relations, Epstein explains.
 The Talmud’s teaching is specifically about people like Yosef, who due to their own personal social or economic circumstances, are not personally affected by the famine.
 The Talmud is teaching us to vicariously experience other’s people’s suffering, and to consciously cultivate a sense of solidarity with people whose lives have been turned upside down by nature’s unfortunate surprises.
-Out of this solidarity, the Talmud hopes, we will develop the will and the strength to make political and economic decisions that respond to the challenges experienced by others.
+And out of this solidarity, to develop the will and the strength to make political and economic decisions which respond to the challenging circumstances being experienced by others.